TECHNICAL RESILIENCE:

 1. Strategise the scope of your content (paradigm shift and hype cycle analysis)

-2. Articulate guiding questions for your course, to set direction and raise curiosity
+2. Articulate guiding questions for your course to set direction and raise curiosity, exposure and wonder

-5. Balance the body of knowledge (knowledge and understanding), with skills and human capabilities
+5. Balance this body of knowledge with domain skills and human capabilities

-6. Ensure constructive alignment - from learning objectives all the way to formative/summative assessment, and then activities
+6. Ensure constructive alignment - from learning objectives to formative/summative assessment and activities

-7. Craft the fit for purpose open building framework into ‘simplicity’.
-Make the hard choices, dosage, both for evidence-based effective learning, and to do justice to your expertise.
+7. Craft the fit for purpose framework into ‘simplicity’ so that you can use it for ‘open building’.
+Make hard choices, determine dosage, both for evidence-based effective learning, and to do justice to your expertise.

 Read more about our (re-)design studio.